matrix-org/matrix-spec-proposals/proposals/3824-sso-redirect-action.md

 [Capabilities negotiation](https://spec.matrix.org/v1.2/client-server-api/#capabilities-negotiation) could be used for availability of login vs register.

+Add a `GET /_matrix/client/v3/register` endpoint that would return the available flows for registration.
+There is an appealing elegance/symmetry to this approach.

 For the param on redirect: a `prompt` parameter with values [`create`](https://openid.net/specs/openid-connect-prompt-create-1_0.html#rfc.section.4) and [`login`](https://openid.net/specs/openid-connect-core-1_0.html#AuthRequest) exists in OIDC for use on the authorized endpoint.
 However, our use case is different and it might cause confusion to overload these terms.

 ## Security considerations